 Figure A7.C4.F5.
 C1/C3 Closure Transactions

 Figure A7.C4.F6.
-DIFS Case Closure Certificate Inventory Inquiry
+Defense Integrated Financial System Case Closure Certificate Inventory Inquiry

-Upon case implementation, the DIFS Admin Fee Subsystem transfers the required amount of the FMS Administrative Surcharge (usually 50 percent) of the case FMS Administrative Surcharge ordered value from available funds in the Country Trust Fund to the FMS Administrative Surcharge Cost Clearing Account.
-This transfer is reflected on the DD Form 645 as a portion of the Column 10, Work In Process.
+Upon case implementation, the Defense Integrated Financial System (DIFS) Admin Fee Subsystem transfers the required amount of the Foreign Military Sales (FMS) Administrative Surcharge (usually 50 percent) of the case FMS Administrative Surcharge ordered value from available funds in the Country Trust Fund to the FMS Administrative Surcharge Cost Clearing Account.
+This transfer is reflected on the Defense Department (DD) Form 645 as a portion of the Column 10, Work In Process.
 The presence of this progress payment on the Case Control Master File prevents the processing of a closure transaction (C8) for the cases closed at zero delivered value.
 When a cancellation fee is assessed for cases to be closed at zero delivered value, the system allows the case to be closed only if the ordered admin is reduced to equal assessed admin.
 Refer to Section A7.C3.11. for a description of the process used to determine whether the case should close at a zero dollar value.

 A7.C4.8.1.
-DFAS Indianapolis should not process zero case closure value requests unless they have been documented by DSCA in a DSAMS case remark and adequately documented as part of the case closure certification.
+Defense Finance and Accounting Service - Indianapolis (DFAS-IN) should not process zero case closure value requests unless they have been documented by DSCA in a Defense Security Assistance Management System (DSAMS) case remark and adequately documented as part of the case closure certification.

 A7.C4.8.3.
-If the case is subsequently reopened, the 'CD' and "CS' transactions must be reversed to reflect the values on the LOA in affect at the time of case closure.
+If the case is subsequently reopened, the 'CD' and "CS' transactions must be reversed to reflect the values on the Letter of Offer and Acceptance (LOA) in affect at the time of case closure.

 A7.C4.8.4.
-For cases closed at zero delivered value with cancellation fee, DFAS Indianapolis processes an 'NF' flat charge transaction in the amount of the cancellation fee and closes the case in accordance with normal case closure procedures.
+For cases closed at zero delivered value with cancellation fee, DFAS-IN processes an 'NF' flat charge transaction in the amount of the cancellation fee and closes the case in accordance with normal case closure procedures.

 A7.C4.9.1.
-Closure inhibitors applicable once the 'C1' transaction is sent to DFAS Indianapolis are shown in Table A7.C4.T5.
+Closure inhibitors applicable once the 'C1' transaction is sent to Defense Finance and Accounting Service - Indianapolis (DFAS-IN) are shown in Table A7.C4.T5.

 A7.C4.10.1.
-The DIFS CCCI reflects an 'L' inhibitor code whenever a case that is pending closure requires additional payment from the purchaser.
-In this situation, DFAS Indianapolis notifies the purchaser on the next quarterly billing statement of the amount owed to close the case.
-Fifteen days after the bill due date, if payment has not been received, DFAS Indianapolis prepares a report of all the "Billed yet still Undercollected Cases" and provides it to DSCA (Business Operations Directorate, Country Financial Management Division).
-In addition, DFAS Indianapolis will change the CCCI inhibitor code to 'A' to indicate that responsibility for resolution resides with DSCA (Business Operations Directorate, Country Financial Management Division).
+The Defense Integrated Financial System (DIFS) Case Closure Certificate Inventory (CCCI) reflects an 'L' inhibitor code whenever a case that is pending closure requires additional payment from the purchaser.
+In this situation, Defense Finance and Accounting Service - Indianapolis (DFAS-IN) notifies the purchaser on the next quarterly billing statement of the amount owed to close the case.
+Fifteen days after the bill due date, if payment has not been received, DFAS-IN prepares a report of all the "Billed yet still Undercollected Cases" and provides it to DSCA (Office of Business Operations, Financial Policy & Regional Execution Directorate (OBO/FPRE)).
+In addition, DFAS-IN will change the CCCI inhibitor code to 'A' to indicate that responsibility for resolution resides with DSCA (OBO/FPRE).

 A7.C4.11.1.
-When a case is being closed, any excess funds (as defined by collections less the closure value) are transferred by DFAS Indianapolis to the appropriate holding account.
+When a case is being closed, any excess funds (as defined by collections less the closure value) are transferred by Defense Finance and Accounting Service - Indianapolis (DFAS-IN) to the appropriate holding account.
 National funds remain in the holding account unless/until the purchaser requests a transfer, refund or have an automatic refund arrangement in place.
-Generally, credit funds remain in the holding account until they are applied for required payments on other credit funded FMS cases.
+Generally, credit funds remain in the holding account until they are applied for required payments on other credit funded Foreign Military Sales (FMS) cases.

 A7.C4.12.2.
-DIFS ULO Summary Costs.
+Defense Integrated Financial System Unliqudated Obligation Summary Costs.
 At interim closure, the total ULO certified value appears in the "ULO REQD" field found in DIFS Case Control Summary query.
 This amount is added to the CCSA country level balances.
-The "ULO REQD" amount is adjusted based on post closure EA/Disbursement activity.
+The "ULO REQD" amount is adjusted based on post closure Expenditure Authority (EA)/Disbursement activity.
 The "ULO DISB" is the liquidating costs received against the "ULO REQD" amount.
 The "ULO-EQUITY" field contains the amount of funds in the country level CCSA that had to be applied to the case to make up for a shortfall in the "ULO REQD" amount as a result of post closure EA/Disbursement activity against the case.
 The sum of "ULO-REQD" and "ULO-EQUITY" amounts for all cases is the available balance in the CCSA at the country level.
 The DIFS Case Control Summary fields show ULO summary costs on the DIFS Case Control Summary query in Figure A7.C4.F8.

 A7.C4.12.3.
-ULO Reporting Process.
+Unliquidated Obligation Reporting Process.
 Incoming EA requests may either increase or decrease the CCSA balance.
 EA requests for credits will increase a CCSA balance while EA requests for debits will have a negative effect on the CCSA balance.
 Any unused ULO funds remain in the CCSA for subsequent use or refund.
-DFAS Indianapolis monitors the account to ensure there are sufficient funds to process additional disbursements.
+DFAS-IN monitors the account to ensure there are sufficient funds to process additional disbursements.
 Once the ULO is fully liquidated/de-obligated, the case can be submitted for final closure.
-DSCA (Business Operations Directorate) and DFAS Indianapolis review the CCSA balances to determine if the country is eligible for a refund.
+DSCA (Office of Business Operations, Financial Policy & Regional Execution Directorate (OBO/FPRE)) and DFAS-INreview the CCSA balances to determine if the country is eligible for a refund.
 Refer to Appendix 7, Chapter 5 for the CCSA statement lexicon and sample.

 A7.C4.12.4.1.
 Refunds are made on both interim closed and final closed cases.
 The process differs for each refund type.

 A7.C4.12.4.1.1.
 Interim Closed Cases.
 The process of reviewing for potential CCSA refunds occurs on a quarterly basis and refunds are processed before the end of the month in February, May, August, and November.
-IAs review proposed refunds on interim closed FMS cases using the Interim Case Closure Refund tool in the Security Cooperation Management Suite (SCMS) and update recommendations for DSCA (Business Operations Directorate, Financial Policy and Analysis Division).
-DSCA (Business Operations Directorate, Financial Policy and Analysis Division) provides a list of refunds to DFAS Indianapolis with input from DSCA (Business Operations Directorate, Country Financial Management Division) and DFAS Indianapolis (Customer Accounting Branch).
-DFAS Indianapolis creates and processes the refund voucher and inputs the cash transfer transactions into DIFS to move excess funds to the appropriate holding accounts; posts the credit ULO EA adjustments to the corresponding cases; and processes corresponding progress payments at the line item level for each case that received a refund.
+IAs review proposed refunds on interim closed Foreign Military Sales (FMS) cases using the Interim Case Closure Refund tool in the Security Cooperation Management Suite (SCMS) and update recommendations for DSCA (Office of Business Operations, Financial Policy & Regional Execution Directorate (OBO/FPRE)).
+DSCA (OBO/FPRE) provides a list of refunds to DFAS-IN with input from DSCA (Business Operations Directorate, Country Financial Management Division) and DFAS-IN (Customer Accounting Branch).
+DFAS-IN creates and processes the refund voucher and inputs the cash transfer transactions into DIFS to move excess funds to the appropriate holding accounts; posts the credit ULO EA adjustments to the corresponding cases; and processes corresponding progress payments at the line item level for each case that received a refund.
 The last action ensures that ‘ND’ performance reporting match disbursements to facilitate final closure.

 A7.C4.12.4.4.
 Refunds are reflected in the purchaser’s applicable holding accounts statements and the CCSA statement provided with the quarterly DD Form 645, “Foreign Military Sales (FMS) Billing Statement”.

 A7.C4.13.1.
 Interim Closure Status.
-Once the case has reached interim closure (closure type '2') status, only obligation ('R' series) work in process performance reporting 'ND' and disbursement/EA ('S' series) transactions relating to post-closure charges can process (Refer to Figure A7.C4.F9.).
+Once the case has reached interim closure (closure type '2') status, only obligation ('R' series) work in process performance reporting 'ND' and disbursement/ Expenditure Authority (EA) ('S' series) transactions relating to post-closure charges can process (Refer to Figure A7.C4.F9.).
 All delivery performance ('NA') transactions shall reject during interim closure.
-ACCP allows charges that exceed the ULO to process programmatically (certain restrictions apply for individual ACCP participating countries).
-When charges exceed the ULO value assessed at interim closure by $100,000 or more or they will reduce the CCSA balance of the purchaser by more than 75 percent, DSCA (Business Operations Directorate, Financial Policy and Analysis Division) may authorize the case to be reopened in order to process the additional charges.
+Accelerated Case Closure Procedure (ACCP) allows charges that exceed the Unliquidated Obligation (ULO) to process programmatically (certain restrictions apply for individual ACCP participating countries).
+When charges exceed the ULO value assessed at interim closure by $100,000 or more or they will reduce the Case Closure Suspense Account (CCSA) balance of the purchaser by more than 75%, DSCA (Office of Business Operations, Financial Policy & Regional Execution Directorate, Financial Policy Division (OBO/FPRE/FP)) may authorize the case to be reopened in order to process the additional charges.
 Based on the specific transaction, funds may be withdrawn from or deposited into the CCSA (refer to additional details in Appendix 7, Chapter 5).
 Table A7.C4.T6. illustrates transactions to process charges received while a case is interim closed:

 Table A7.C4.T6.
 Post-Closure 'ND' Performance Transactions